hrtarom/cebd1160_project/README.md

 ### Resources
 Your repository should include the following:

-- Python script for your analysis
+- Python script for your analysis: Final_Project_data_investigation.py, Final_projects_LogReg.py
-- Results figure/saved file
+- Results figure/saved file :./plots
-- Dockerfile for your experiment
+- Dockerfile for your experiment :Dockerfile
 - runtime-instructions in a file named RUNME.md

 -----